elisamckoy/elisamckoy.github.io/unit_2/cs/week_5/README.md

 - To setup your machine for development [look to the handbook](https://github.com/dev-academy-phase0/phase-0-handbook/tree/master/cs-setup)

 ##The Challenges
 You can use the ii (Invoke-Item) command to open a Visual Studio solution file.
-Inside the exercise folder you will find a list of directories, each being one of the challenges for the week. navigate into the desired folder and type something like:
+Inside the **exercises_V2** (exercises is now legacy) folder you will find a list of directories, each being one of the challenges for the week. navigate into the desired folder and type something like:
 ```
 ii solution_name.sln
 ```